-Make-up: Unless you contact the instructor before the work is due, any work turned in after week it is due will receive a zero for a grade.
+Make-up: Late work is accepted without penalty until the end of the week (Friday) that it is due.
+Unless you contact the instructor before the work is due, any work turned in after the week it is due will receive a zero for a grade.
 Contact the instructor before the due date if you will be unable to complete an assignment and want to avoid a penalty.
 Please do not email the instructor assignments and/or projects unless otherwise asked to.
 A missed exam without a prior excuse receives an automatic zero.
 An excused, missed exam must be taken before the next class (arrange with instructor).